gaperton/ionic-views/docs/optimization-guidelines.md

         }
     }

 Seems to be a good idea.
 Right?
 Nah, it's not!
 Surprisingly, **tests shows that the first option consumes less memory**.

-In this case, *"dayToSchedule" function's bytecode takes more memory than the preallocated "days" object (~300 vs 80 bytes)*.
-Since both the heap and the code share the same 64K memory quote, replacing an object with switch statement makes the situation worse.
+We're not really avoiding an object's creation here as we intended.
+Functions are first-class objects in JS, so when we define a function not only creates the bytecode for the function body, but also creates the function object on the heap.
+An empty function *add about ~80 bytes in total*.
+The bytecode with a switch statement + function object makes `dayToSchedule()` to consume more memory than the statically allocated `days` object.

+The fact that even an empty function reduce our memory by 80-100 bytes leads us to important conclustion: **don't make a function without a reason.** If your particular function is small that's fine, but the programming style relying on small functions should be avoided if possible.

-## Static vs dynamic resource allocation, and function cost
+## Static vs dynamic resource allocation

 Now let's take the `days` object from the previous example, and try to wrap its creation in a function.
 It might seem that if we delay the object creation to the moment when it will be really needed, it will help us to save some memory.